Muhammad-Zeerak-Khan/Muhammad-Zeerak-Khan/README.md

 - 👋 Hi, I’m Muhammad-Zeerak-Khan
--    Actively looking for working student positions and full-time employment opportunities.
+-    Actively looking for  full-time employment opportunities.
 - 👀 I’m interested in exploring Data Science and building interactive AI models.
 - 🌱 I’m currently exploring MLOPS.
 - 💞️ I’m looking to collaborate on projects in the Data Science domain.